OpenRLHF/OpenRLHF-Docs/docs/source/remote_rm.rst

 How to specify the reward model on a remote server?
 ------------

-Suppose we have a scenario where we have deployed Llama3 405b, ArmoRM-Llama3-8B-v0.1, or a pair of reward models on a remote server.
+Suppose we have a scenario where we have deployed Llama3-405B, ArmoRM-Llama3-8B-v0.1, or a PairRM on a remote server.
 We want to call these reward model services in RLHF.
 OpenRLHF provides an HTTP interface to achieve this.

-First, we need to start a remote reward model server on the remote server, which can be modified using the code below (``openrlhf.cli.serve_rm``).
+First, we need to start a remote reward model server on the remote server, which can be modified using the code below.

 .. code-block:: python

+    # openrlhf.cli.serve_rm
     import argparse
     import re